PenguinOfWar/mysql-s3-backups/README.md

-# MySQL S3 backups
+# MySQL/MariDB S3 backups

-A simple NodeJS application to backup your MySQL database to S3 via a cron.
+A simple NodeJS application to backup your MySQL or MariaDB database to S3 via a cron.

 Forked from [railwayapp-templates/postgres-s3-backups](https://github.com/railwayapp-templates/postgres-s3-backups) with appreciation for their clean template.